The Damned United: Plot

-In the film's epilogue, the audience is told that Don Revie "failed as England manager", and afterwards never worked in football in his home country again, spending the rest of his career working in the Middle East, where he was accused of financial mismanagement.
-Brian Clough and Peter Taylor, meanwhile, reunited at the "small, provincial club" Nottingham Forest, where they repeated their prior achievements with Derby by helping them win promotion to the First Division and then winning the title.
-They went on to better both Revie and their own spell at Derby by winning two European Cups in succession, in 1979 and 1980.
-The film ends with the caption: "Brian Clough remains the greatest manager the England team never had."
+The film's epilogue reveals that Revie failed as England manager and spent the rest of his career working in the Middle East, where he was accused of financial mismanagement.
+Clough and Taylor, meanwhile, reunited at Nottingham Forest, where they repeated their achievements with Derby by helping Forest earn promotion to the First Division, then winning the title and two European Cups in succession.